Talent Management Tips

 2. Provide Development Opportunities

 For existing employees, make sure to offer ongoing opportunities for people to develop in their profession.
-This can be something as simple as a two-day training class on something new that would aid in everyday duties, or it can be management training programs that allow entry level professionals to gain valuable knowledge, experience, and opportunities.
+This can be something as simple as a two-day training class to learn new skills or a management training program for career growth.

 3. Performance Assessments